johanley/almanac/README.md

 Note :
 - this technique uses *median* values, not *average/mean* values.
 This avoids some minor skew from extreme values.
 - data for leap days *February 29* are coerced into data for *March 1*.
-- and the start and end of the year, the data is *wrapped around*: for *January 1*, plus-minus 3 days gives the date range *December 29 to January 4 inclusive*.
+- at the start and end of the year, the data is *wrapped around*: for *January 1*, plus-minus 3 days gives the date range *December 29 to January 4 inclusive*.
 - the idea of using plus-minus 3 days of data is used to smooth the data.
 - when the median value is not centered in the corresponding 80%-range, that means there's some skew in the data (which is useful to know).